x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 ped select outputs, which I then utilized in my maze.
-Additionally, during a study session on April 20th, 2017, Keith showed me how to format the input for freefunction into an event.
+Additionally, during a study session on April 20th, 2017, Keith showed me how to format the input for free function into an event.

 UCF Office of Emergency Mangement.
 March 2015.
 University of Central Florida
 Fire Plan.
-Retreived from
+Retrieved from
 https://emergency.ucf.edu/Plans/Fire%20Plan.pdf.
 ~~~